Abiel7/Ecommerce/README.md

 **Testing**

-`curl --request GET 'http://localhost:8181/api/v1/carts/1' --header 'Accept: application/json'`
+`curl --request GET 'http://localhost:8181/api/v1/carts/1' --header 'Accept: application/json'` or you can replace the json part with xml